Programming Contest Format

 Optimization Round

-In the Optimization Round, you and your team will work on optimization-based problems, each with random test case generators.
+In the Optimization Round, you and your team will work on an optimization-based problem, each with random test case generators.
 These problems are not intended to be solved perfectly - instead, you will be competing against other teams to get the closest approximation to an optimal solution.
 These problems will have a mathy flair and require some computational tools/thinking to get a decent answer.
-You will have 48 hours to gradually optimize your solutions.
+You will have 45 hours to gradually optimize your solutions.
 Your score for each problem will be determined by your most recent submission, and displayed on a live leaderboard.
 All code should be written in Python 3.

 New Languages Round